kan8pachi/lyricsboard/docs/lyrics.md

 The lyrics data will be loaded from this folder: `\steamapps\common\Beat Saber\UserData\LyricsBoard\lyrics` It will be generated automatically if not exist, so it is a good idea to launch Beat Saber once right after you install LyricsBoard.
+You can create any number of sub-folders in this folder.
+It might be easier to manage the lyrics if you create the folder with the same name as those in `CustomLevels`.

 LyricsBoard can recognise the following two style of lyrics data.